Sina247/Hover-Glide-Image-Gallery/README.md

 #  🖼️ Hover Glide Image Gallery

-An interactive image gallery using Vanilla JavaScript, HTML, and CSS.
+An interactive image gallery using HTML, CSS and JavaScript.
 The gallery smoothly glides in response to mouse movement with hover scale effects and image fade-in transitions, delivering an engaging and immersive browsing experience on both mobile and desktop.

 ---